Misson42/.github/README.md

 > "Yes odd, the conversation was about ~ and in conclusion ~ "

-This is the potential of Puter & SPAZ, Puter can record all audio from your devices, documenting all meetings and encounters the user experiences.
-After all, companies do this already, we just don't have access to said data.
+This is the potential of Puter & SPAZ, `Puter` can record all audio from your devices, documenting all meetings and encounters the user experiences.
+After all, companies do this already, we just don't have access to said data. `SPAZ` is an internal system that will manage, organize, and retrieve your data.
 With Puter 2, Data storage and privacy is not an issue.
 Just plug additional unused resources into your home P2 and expand your system processing power & storage space.

 Lastly, Puter Aims to be ready to pair with Neuralink like systems before they are released.
 Puter will already have a unique AI catered to the user, pair that with 6 month worth of Neuralink Brain data could result in a similar version of a personal Cortana.
 This would solidify our position in the markets.